arman229/fastapi-Quartar3/fastapitiangolo/tutorialfastapi/README.md

 By default, FastAPI will then expect its body directly.

 But if you want it to expect a JSON with a key item and inside of it the model contents, as it does when you declare extra body parameters, you can use the special Body parameter embed

+An operating system (OS) is software that manages computer hardware and software resources and provides services for computer programs.
+It acts as an intermediary between users and the computer hardware, enabling users to interact with the computer and software applications to run efficiently.
+The operating system performs tasks such as managing memory, scheduling tasks, handling input and output, and providing a user interface.

+Common examples of operating systems include Microsoft Windows, macOS, Linux, and Unix.
+Each operating system has its own set of features, user interface designs, and capabilities tailored to different types of users and computing environments.